 This morning, villagers warmly welcome you to the Tsoi Islands with a cultural performance and dances accompanied by a superb local choir.
 Sample traditional foods, then take a walk around the island’s perimeter to find orchids, butterflies, skinks, and birds along the way.
 On Tsoi Lik search for megapodes nesting along the sandy beach.

-During a morning at sea, lecturers introduce the Federated States of Micronesia (FSM), formerly the Caroline Islands, whose long colonial history includes administration by the US after WWII.
+While at sea, lecturers introduce the Federated States of Micronesia (FSM), formerly the Caroline Islands, whose long colonial history includes administration by the US after WWII.
 Many islands are so remote that the traditional villages are nearly untouched by tourism.

-In the afternoon, Zodiacs bring you ashore for a tour of the small community of remote Kapingamarangi, where fishing and cultivating taro are the main industries.
+Zodiacs bring you ashore for a tour of the small community of remote Kapingamarangi, where fishing and cultivating taro are the main industries.
 In the afternoon, snorkel in the lagoon over stunning coral gardens full of colorful reef fish including lionfish, pipefish, and moray eels.
 Divers venture via Zodiac to the edges of the reef, keeping an eye out for black-tipped reef sharks and other pelagics.

 A chain of tiny islets circling a sparkling, emerald lagoon, Nukuoro is one of the most stunning atolls in Micronesia.
 Meet with the friendly locals and wander through lush vegetation and gardens of taro, banana, and breadfruit.
 Swim or snorkel in the crystal-clear waters before returning to the ship for an afternoon at sea.